-- 37. WFP will take a lead role in strengthening the institutional capacities required for the ASP system, focusing on building resilience at the national and community levels.
-All CSP activities will contribute to this objective, with a view to gradually handing ownership over to the Government. - 38.
-Support for the ASP system will encompass the establishment of a robust preparedness and response mechanism with protective and productive safety-net functions.
+37. WFP will take a lead role in strengthening the institutional capacities required for the ASP system, focusing on building resilience at the national and community levels.
+All CSP activities will contribute to this objective, with a view to gradually handing ownership over to the Government.

+- 38. Support for the ASP system will encompass the establishment of a robust preparedness and response mechanism with protective and productive safety-net functions.
 The ASP will be essential in terms of mitigating the effects of climate change and natural shocks, and WFP will work to ensure that it is equitable, nutrition sensitive and gender transformative.
-The approach will reinforce WFP's ability to save lives and protect livelihoods by institutionalizing the mechanisms for scaling up programmes in emergencies. - 39.
+The approach will reinforce WFP's ability to save lives and protect livelihoods by institutionalizing the mechanisms for scaling up programmes in emergencies.
+As part of this effort, attention will be dedicated to developing ASP tools that can be used to adequately assess and address the specific needs of pastoralist and other mobile populations. - 39.
 WFP will leverage its expertise, field presence and operational capacity, anchoring the CSP in regional and global initiatives.
 Partnerships will be the core of this strategy, and will maximize stakeholders' comparative advantages.